 In today’s housing market, selling quickly is possible (although this also depends on the current state your home is in).
 It’s not uncommon for homeowners to put their home on the market and sell just hours later.
 Yet, while it may initially feel like a relief to get the old home off your hands, you may now be out of a place to live.

-If you don’t match the timing up just right, you could be left without a home for a while.
+If you don’t match the timing up just right, you could be left scrambling to find a rental or other short-term accommodations.
 Let’s say you sell your home in April but you haven’t found a new house yet.
 Now what?
 You may either be stuck with renting short-term or crashing at your friend or family’s home while you search for a new house – neither of which are ideal options.

 Paying Double Mortgages

 Another concern is the possibility of paying two mortgages at once.
 In a housing market as intense as Seattle’s, this is out of the question for a large portion of homeowners.
 With that said, if you find the perfect home within your price range, you may not want to pass it up.
 So, what can you do?

 First of all, research the market and find out where it currently stands.
 In 2018, Seattle’s housing market is by far a seller’s market.
 This means sellers generally have the upper hand.
 In this situation, buying a home before selling may be a good idea.

 Talk to an agent or a real estate investor to find out how much your home is worth.
 Get their opinion on how quickly it could sell in its current condition.
 If work needs to be done, consider whether or not you’re able to handle and/or afford the necessary inspections and repairs.